 Why is Diwali celebrated?

-Diwali is the festival of lights best celebrated in India.
-It lasts for five days and symbolizes spirituality in the form of good over evil, light over darkness, and knowledge over ignorance.
+Diwali is the festival of lights, mainly celebrated in India.
+It lasts for five days and symbolizes spirituality in the form of good vs. evil, light vs. darkness, and knowledge vs. ignorance.

 What does Diwali mean?

 Diwali means ‘a string of lights,’ derived from the Sanskrit word ‘dipawali.’